Ricsius/PDF_Maker/README.md

 # What is this project?
-This is a PDF maker.
+This is a Python app that creates a PDF file filled with empty notebook pages.
+The pages belong to topics.
+These topics and the amount of pages dedicated to them, can be configured in topics.csv.